Understanding your context & the problem you're trying to solve

 Throughout the Discovery stage, we focus on:

-- Understanding how your teams work and which elements of their work can be used to generate growth
+- Understanding how your teams work and which elements of their work can be used to develop the MVP

-- Maximizing your impact by finding new ways to leverage existing resources.
+- Maximizing your impact by finding new ways to leverage existing resources and productizing them.

 One we have a strong grasp of your context, needs, and challenges, we move to the next steps:

-- Mapping your resources in terms of tech, management, marketing & more
+- Mapping your resources in terms of know-how, tech, marketing & more

 We also focus on surfacing areas of untapped potential.
-Companies often have capabilities that are insufficiently used and that can be employed for innovation.
+Companies often have capabilities that are insufficiently used and that can be worked into the product.
 Examples include:

 - Brand value & reach